10 Tips To Combat Lash Mites In Your Lash Extensions And False Lashes

 What are Lash Mites?

-Lash mites, scientifically known as Demodex folliculorum and Demodex brevis, are tiny arachnids that make themselves at home on your eyelashes.
+Lash mites are tiny arachnids that make themselves at home on your eyelashes.
 These worm-like creatures measuring only 0.3 to 0.4 millimeters long, live in the hair follicles and sebaceous glands of humans.

 They are on virtually everyone's skin, crawling around and feed on dead skin cells, oils, and other debris found on your skin's surface.
 Their presence is usually harmless and goes unnoticed.